OutSystems/docs-odc/src/eap/building-apps/mobile/app-shield/intro.md

 **AppShield** is on by default when you install the plugin.
 You can turn it off in one or more environments for testing purposes.

+### Settings

 * To turn off **AppShield** in one or more environments, edit the **DisableAppShielding** settings in **ODC Portal** for the environment.
 For example, turning off the plugin in the development environment lets you run the app in emulators or debug the app.

+If your application still specifies the configuration on its extensibility configuration and you're using a plugin version compatible with the settings, the application configuration will take precedence over the settings.
+OutSystems recommends that you revise this extensibility and consider removing it.

+Refer to the Configuration Reference section to know all available options.

+### Extensibility Configuration (Old method)

 Here is an example of the JSON for **Extensibility Configurations**.
 You can use different sections for iOS and Android.